Alliances

 No alliances chronicled yet — the fire's just been lit.
 Check back as the new season plays out.

-Rosters and stories are sourced and fact-checked; a few looser blocs are noted as such in the writing.
+Rosters and finishes are sourced and fact-checked; a few looser blocs are flagged as such, and who won is hidden until you flip the idol.
 Spot one we're missing?
 The fire's always hungry for more.